-Being a pet owner is about more than fun and cuddles.
-It is also about dealing with nasty situations and preventing diseases.
+Being a pet owner should always be about fun and cuddles.
+However at times we can find ourselves dealing with nasty situations and preventing diseases.
 Parasites are one of the major challenges that pet owners must face.

 In the modern pet world, parasites are a hot topic.
 And that might have something to do with the increase in global temperatures.